Skip to main content

 What are the benefits of fiber internet in Rye?

-Fiber internet in Rye from providers like Xfinity and AT&T Internet offers several key advantages over cable or DSL: symmetrical upload and download speeds (ideal for remote work and video calls), lower latency for gaming, greater reliability with fewer outages, and speeds up to 5 Gbps.
+Fiber internet in Rye from providers like AT&T Internet offers several key advantages over cable or DSL: symmetrical upload and download speeds (ideal for remote work and video calls), lower latency for gaming, greater reliability with fewer outages, and speeds up to 5 Gbps.
 Fiber infrastructure is also more future-proof, with capacity to scale well beyond current consumer speed needs.
 Enter your ZIP code to compare fiber plans available at your address.

 Check Your Exact Address